Creature Feature: Native Fish of the Upper Colorado River Basin

 Growing up to six feet long and weighing over 80 pounds, the Colorado pikeminnow is the largest minnow native to North America.
 It is a top predator, eating other fish up to half its size, despite lacking teeth.

-Today, the Colorado pikeminnow is federally endangered and only a few hundred fish are found in the upper reaches of the Colorado, Green, and San Juan rivers.
+Today, the Colorado pikeminnow is federally endangered.
+Only a few hundred fish are found in the upper reaches of the Colorado, Green, and San Juan rivers.

 True to its name, the razorback sucker can be identified by a unique bony ridge behind its head that looks like a boat keel.
-This olive and yellow-colored sucker hangs out near the river bottom, using its downward-facing mouth to scrape up insects and plant matter to eat.
+This olive and yellow-colored sucker hangs out near the river bottom.
+It uses its downward-facing mouth to scrape up insects and plant matter to eat.

 Like the Colorado pikeminnow, razorback sucker also rely on the warm, muddy waters of large rivers in the Colorado River Basin, especially flooded backwaters and calm flat waters.
 However, dams have put a stop to big floods from snowmelt or monsoon storms, and block access to hundreds of miles of habitat.
 Nonnative fish, like northern pike or smallmouth bass, thrive in these more stable conditions, eating little razorback suckers and competing with the adults for food.
 Endangered razorback sucker raised in captivity are placed in the Green and Yampa rivers in northeast Utah and Colorado as well as the lower Colorado River, but they don’t survive for long after stocking.